KK Krka

-Košarkarski klub Krka (English: Basketball Club Krka), commonly referred to as KK Krka or simply Krka, is a professional basketball team based in Novo Mesto, Slovenia.
-The team competes in the Premier A Slovenian Basketball League and the ABA League Second Division.
-Krka play their home games at Leon Štukelj Hall.
+Košarkarski klub Krka (English: Basketball Club Krka), commonly referred to as KK Krka or simply Krka, is a Slovenian professional basketball team based in Novo Mesto that competes in the Slovenian First League and the ABA League.
+They play their home games at Leon Štukelj Hall.
 The club is a founding member and shareholder of the Adriatic Basketball Association.

 History

 1948–2002

 The first basketball club in Novo Mesto was founded in 1948.
 In 1983, the club won its first Slovenian national championship.
 After that, however, basketball saw a decline in Novo Mesto that lasted until the Slovenian independence in 1991.
 Soon, the team was climbing through the lower divisions and earned a promotion to the Slovenian First League in 1997, when it also took the name of its sponsor, Krka.
 A fourth-place finish in the national league allowed the club to qualify for the Korać Cup for the 1998–99 season.
 The big breakthrough came a year later, however, as Krka defeated historical rival Olimpija in the Slovenian championship finals to win the national title.
 That year, the team also played in the Saporta Cup.
 In 2000–01, Krka lost to Olimpija in the national league finals.
 In 2001–02, Krka qualified for the EuroLeague.
 Though Krka missed the Top 16, it was able to defeat all its opponents once, including Real Madrid, Panathinaikos, CSKA Moscow, and Skipper Bologna.
 At home, Krka finished as the runners-up in the Adriatic League, in the Slovenian Championship, and the national cup, losing to Olimpija on all three occasions.